 In 1975 the Boston Red Sox made it to the World Series.
 In a moment of détente, the dictatorship of Cuba allowed Luis Tiant Sr. and his wife travel to the US to see his son pitch.
 Taylor went to Fenway Park to see his old teammate and had a tearful reunion.
 Johnny Taylor died on June 15, 1987, after an extended battle with cancer.
 He lives on in a sense as a minor character in Mark Winegardner’s novel, The Veracruz Blues.
-Taylor was the best Negro Leagues player born in the Hartford area and perhaps the best Hartford native to play the game, period.
+When all was said and done, Taylor was the best Negro Leagues player born in the Hartford area and perhaps the best Hartford native to eve have played the game of baseball.

 Alexander, Charles C. Breaking the Slump: Baseball in the Depression Era.
 New York: Columbia University Press, 2002.